At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description for the Sage 200 Consultant position carefully.
-Make sure you understand the key responsibilities and required skills, so you can tailor your application accordingly.
+Understand the Role: Take time to thoroughly read the job description for the Sage 200 Consultant position.
+Understand the key responsibilities and required skills, so you can tailor your application accordingly.

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience you have with Sage 200 or similar software.
-Use specific examples to demonstrate your expertise and how it aligns with the role at LSST.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience with Sage 200 or similar software.
+Use specific examples to demonstrate your expertise and how it aligns with the needs of LSST.

-Craft a Compelling Cover Letter: Write a personalised cover letter that reflects your passion for education and how you can contribute to LSST's mission.
-Mention why you are interested in working with them and how your values align with theirs.
+Craft a Compelling Cover Letter: Write a personalised cover letter that reflects your passion for education and how your skills can contribute to LSST's mission.
+Make sure to address why you want to work specifically for LSST and how you can add value.

-Proofread Your Application: Before submitting, thoroughly proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application shows attention to detail and professionalism, which is crucial for a consultant role.
+Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+A polished application shows attention to detail and professionalism, which are crucial for a consultant role.

 How to prepare for a job interview at London School of Science & Technology Ltd T/a LSST